Web3smallie/Ava-autonomous-agent/README.md

 └── package.json
 ```

-Built for the X Layer Hackathon 2026
+Built with ❤️ for the X Layer Hackathon 2026
 ```